vista-art/fragmentcolor/docs/api/core/shader/shader.md

 It takes a WGSL or GLSL shader source as input, parses it, validates it, and exposes the uniforms as keys.

-A `Shader::new` call accepts a single source string, a registry **slug** like `"sdf2d/circle"`, an `https://` URL, a local file path, or **an array of any combination of the above** — parts are deduplicated by hash and concatenated in order.
-This lets you pull pure helper functions from the public registry at `https://fragmentcolor.org/shaders/` into your own shader without copy-pasting.
+`Shader::new` accepts a source string, a registry slug like `"sdf2d/circle"`, an `https://` URL, a local file path, or an array mixing any of those.
+Array parts are deduplicated by hash and concatenated in order, so you can pull pure helper functions from the public registry at `https://fragmentcolor.org/shaders/` into your own shader without copy-pasting.
 Override the registry base with [Shader::set_registry](https://fragmentcolor.org/api/core/shader#shaderset_registry).

 To draw your shader, you must use your [Shader](https://fragmentcolor.org/api/core/shader) instance as input to a [Renderer](https://fragmentcolor.org/api/core/renderer).